nautechsystems/nautilus_trader/docs/getting_started/installation.md

 We recommend running the platform with the latest supported stable version of Python, and in a virtual environment to isolate the dependencies.
 ```

-## From PyPI
+## From PyPI & Poetry
-To install the latest binary wheel (or sdist package) from PyPI using Pythons _pip_ package manager:
+To install the latest binary wheel (or sdist package) from PyPI using Python's _pip_ package manager:

     pip install -U nautilus_trader

+Using _poetry_:

+    poetry add nautilus_trader

 ## Extras